BYU-Aeronautics-Club/BYUAeronauticsClub.github.io/_pages/fundamentals/aerodynamics/performance.md

 ![Coefficient of parasitic drag](./figures/cdp_formula.JPG){: .align-center}

 ### Induced Drag
-The third type of drag we are dealing with, induced drag, is closely related to the lift produced by the aircraft.
+The third type of drag we are dealing with, *induced drag*, is closely related to the lift produced by the aircraft.
 In fact, induced drag is the component of the induced lift vector that is parallel to the free stream.
 The other component of this vector is the actual lift benefitting the UAV.
 In any case, we need to know a few things about the lift characteristics of a UAV before calculating induced drag.

 The first thing we want to find is the *inviscid span efficiency*.
 This is a measure of how elliptic the lift distribution is across the wing.
 A perfect distribution would have an efficiency of 1.0 to minimize induced drag, but most aircraft are closer to 0.98.
 To estimate this, we use the following equation where d<sub>f</sub> is the fuselage diameter and b is the span of the wing.